ibm-cloud-docs/appid/relatedlinks.md

 ## Contact us
 {: #rellinks-contact}

 We’d love to hear from you with feedback and questions!
-To get started with {{site.data.keyword.appid_short}}, check it out in the {{site.data.keyword.cloud_notm}} catalog.
+To get started with {{site.data.keyword.appid_short}}, check out in the {{site.data.keyword.cloud_notm}} catalog.
 * If you have technical questions about {{site.data.keyword.appid_short_notm}}, post your question on [Stack Overflow](https://stackoverflow.com){: external} and tag your question with "ibm-appid".
 * For questions about the service and getting started instructions, use the [IBM Developer Answers](https://developer.ibm.com){: external} forum.
 Include the `appid` tag.
 * Reach out directly to the development team on [Slack](https://ibm-container-service.slack.com)!